Complete non-ambiguous trees and associated permutations: new enumerative results: Abstract

 \section{Abstract}

 We study a link between complete non-ambiguous trees (CNATs) and permutations exhibited by Daniel Chen and Sebastian Ohlig in recent work.
 In this, they associate a certain permutation to the leaves of a CNAT, and show that the number of $n$-permutations that are associated with exactly one CNAT is $2^{n-2}$.
-We connect this to work by the first author and co-authors linking complete non-ambiguous trees and the Abelian sandpile model.
-This allows us to prove a number of conjectures by Chen and Ohlig on the number of $n$-permutations that are associated with exactly $k$ CNATs for various $k > 1$, via bijective correspondences between such permutations.
+We connect this to work by the first author and co-authors linking complete non-ambiguous trees and the acyclic orientation number of the associated permutation graph.
+This allows us to prove a number of conjectures by Chen and Ohlig on the number of $n$-permutations that are associated with exactly $k$ CNATs for various $k > 1$, via various bijective correspondences between such permutations.
 We also exhibit a new bijection between $(n-1)$-permutations and CNATs whose permutation is the decreasing permutation $n(n-1)\cdots1$.
-This bijection maps the left-to-right minima of the permutation to dots on the bottom row of the corresponding CNAT, and descents of the permutation to empty rows of the CNAT.
+This bijection maps the left-to-right minima of the permutation to dots on the top row of the corresponding CNAT, and descents of the permutation to empty rows of the CNAT. \\[2mm] {\bf Keywords:} complete non-ambiguous trees, permutations, permutation graphs, acyclic orientations.\\[2mm] {\bf 2020 Mathematics Subject Classification:} 05A19 (Primary); 05A05, 05A15, 05C30 (Secondary).